regebro/supporting-python-3/source/intro.rst

 ---------------------------------------------------------------------------

 Yes, Python 3 is a nicer language to work with.
-But Python 2 is also very good and the major reason for not porting yet is that Python 2 is so good that most developers feel little incentive to switch.
+But Python 2 is also very good and the major reason for not switching yet is that Python 2 is so good that most developers feel little incentive to switch.
 Although it has been officially declared that Python 2.7 will be the last version of Python 2, it will receive bug-fixes for many years to come, so there is no hurry to change to Python 3 for that reason.

-So when should you port?
+So when should you switch?
 In general, I would recommend everyone to move to Python 3 as soon as you can.
-If the applications and modules you write are for your or your company's use only, then look into porting when it feels like you have the time.
+If the applications and modules you write are for your or your company's use only, then look into moving when it feels like you have the time.
 If your project is in a state of panic, moving to Python 3 is probably not the right thing to do.